corsairmarks/sharkanian_portraits_revisited/mod/README.md

 * Remove alternate (blank) city graphics - mostly they were to try and get a static diplomacy backdrop but only worked for colonies with city size 4; set the `graphical_culture` to not define a cityset
 * Add a static room that combines the migratory flock room with the static backdrop image - this room is now used by the predefined empire by default
 * Simply female clothing selector to eliminate duplicate blank choices
-* Update custom starting initializer for 3.0
+* Update custom starting initializer
-* Update prescripted empire for 3.0
+* Update prescripted empire
     * Now has Origin: Prosperous Unification
     * Uses mammalian cities (the original fallback for this empire's graphical culture)
     * Could already randomly spawn